Calculations relating to some special Harmonic numbers: Previous Calculations

 \section{Previous Calculations}

 The following account does not aim to be complete, but we hope that it includes all significant contributions to the problem.
 In referring to earlier work, for the sake of brevity we focus mainly on the results of successful searches.
-In \cite{DobsonExtendedCalculations}, we noted that a statement in pp.\ 389--390 of \cite{DilcherSkula}, implying that $H_{\lfloor p/N \rfloor} \equiv 0$ mod $p$ has a solution $p < 2,000$ for every $N$ between 2 and 46 other than 5, is incorrect (at least if we require $p > N$ to ensure that $H_{\lfloor p/N \rfloor}$ is not a vacuous sum).
-Indeed, as reported below, for $N = 17, 18, 20, 29, 31, 43$ there are no solutions with $p < 319,900,000$, and for $N = 5, 12$ there are no solutions with $p < 9,520,000,000,000$.
+We note the incorrectness of the statement in \cite{DilcherSkula}, pp.\ 389--390, that $H_{\lfloor p/N \rfloor} \equiv 0$ mod $p$ has a solution $p < 2,000$ for every $N$ between 2 and 46 other than 5, an error perhaps resulting from the inclusion of some vacuous sums with $p < N$.
+Indeed, as reported below, for $N = 18, 20, 29, 31, 43$ there are no solutions with $p < 27,580,000,000$, and for $N = 12$ there is no solution with $p < 11,545,400,000,000$.

 The divisors $p$ of $H_{\lfloor p/2 \rfloor}$ and $H_{\lfloor p/4 \rfloor}$ are the Wieferich primes (OEIS A001220).
 The first of these, 1093, was found in 1913 by Meissner, and the second, 3511, in 1922 by Beeger.
-The Wieferich primes have inspired some of the most intensive numerical searches ever conducted, but no further instances have been found.
-The current search record doubtless belongs to the ongoing test by PrimeGrid \cite{PrimeGridWieferichPrimeSearch}, which had reached $p < 484,357,700,000,000,000$ as of 6 October 2015.
+The Wieferich primes have inspired some of the most intensive numerical searches ever conducted, but no further instances have been discovered.
+The current search record doubtless belongs to the ongoing test by PrimeGrid \cite{PrimeGridWieferichPrimeSearch}, which had reached $p < 605,180,400,000,000,000$ as of 1 April 2016.

 The divisors $p$ of $H_{\lfloor p/3 \rfloor}$ are the Mirimanoff primes (OEIS A014127).
-The first of these, 11, was announced by Jacobi in 1828 \cite{Jacobi}, the second, 1006003, by Kloss in 1965 \cite{Kloss}.
-No further instances have been found.
+The first of these, 11, was found by Jacobi in 1828 \cite{Jacobi}, and the second, 1006003, by Kloss in 1965 \cite{Kloss}.
+No further instances have been discovered.
 The current search record appears to be $p < 970,453,984,500,000$, held by Dorais and Klyve \cite{DoraisKlyve}.

 We have found no computational literature on $H_{\lfloor p/5 \rfloor}$ apart from the negative result in \cite{DilcherSkula} that it does not vanish modulo $p$ for $p < 2,000$, though inevitably, reports of negative results are more difficult to locate.
 One wonders why such results were not reported by Schwindt \cite{Schwindt}, since he could have obtained them as a byproduct of his study of the interval $H_{\lfloor p/5 \rfloor} - H_{\lfloor p/6 \rfloor}$.
 In any case, we have tested $H_{\lfloor p/5 \rfloor}$ to a much greater limit than that attainable by Schwindt's method, without finding any instance where it vanishes modulo $p$.